nokia/fluent-plugin-brevity-control/README.md

 Output3: 2012-11-22 11:22:45 UTC brevity.control.log   {"level":"info","type":"log","log":{"message":"brevity control drop 2 message(s), nokia.logging.log, host=web01 | log.message=it's a test for brevity control"}}
 Output4: 2012-11-22 11:22:45 UTC  nokia.logging.log  {"id":6, "host":"web01", "log":{"message":"it's a test for brevity control"}}
 ```
+## How to contribute

+We are happy to accept any contributions sent in the form of pull requests.

+## Copyright and License

+Copyright (c) 2019 Nokia

+License   BSD 3-Clause "New" or "Revised" License

+SPDX-License-Identifier: BSD-3-Clause